Machine Learning based Pointing Models for Radio/Sub-millimeter Telescopes: Data and Features

 \subsection{Instruments}

 The APEX instruments operate at different frequencies.
-In Table \ref{tab:instrument_usage} we list the instruments whose data have been used in our work, together with their frequency coverage and, the number of available pointing scans\footnote{A `scan' is the shortest possible observation recorded by the telescope.}.
+In Table \ref{tab:instrument_usage} we list the instruments whose data have been used in our work, together with their frequency coverage and, the number of available pointing scans.
+These instruments were chosen based on the number of pointing scans available, and the reliability of the data.
+A `scan' is the shortest possible observation recorded by the telescope.
+Scans of bright sources are frequently taken to calibrate the telescope, and each scan provide one pointing error data point for both the azimuth and elevation angle.
 We perform two separate analyses; one using only pointing scans from NFLASH230 and one including all listed instruments.